criblio/elastic-cribl-monitoring/README.md

 3. Configure the [Cribl Internal Metrics](https://docs.cribl.io/stream/sources-cribl-internal/#configuring) Source and from the source configuration page:
   - Navigate to **Processing Settings > Fields**
     - Set an `__index` field with value ``metrics-cribl-internal``
-    - (Optional) Add a `custom_id` field with a custom value, for example a data centre name
+    - Add a `custom_id` field with a deployment-specific value, for example `dc-north`, `dc-south`, `dc-east`, `dc-west`
   - Navigate to **Connected Destinations**
     - Set the *Pipeline/Pack* to `cribl_metrics_rollup`
     - Set the *Destination* to `elastic:cribl_elasticsearch`
+    - Ensure there is only **one** active destination connection to this Elasticsearch output
+  - Navigate to **Routing**
+    - Ensure `sendToRoutes` is disabled unless routing is explicitly required
+    - If routing is enabled, verify only one route can forward each metrics event to Elasticsearch
   - Enable the source

 4. Configure the [Cribl Internal Logs](https://docs.cribl.io/stream/internal-logs/) Source and from the source configuration page: